UniversalDependencies/UD_Tagabawa-GJA/README.md

 # Summary

 UD_Tagabawa_GJA is a collection of annotated Bagobo-Tagabawa sentences which are some translations of the Cebuano UD and DuBois's sample sentences from various book sources.
-It is currently under development and will involve more sample sentences collected from fielwork.
+It is currently under development.

 # Introduction